-In not going beyond the modern continental configuration (and climate system) in muffin, you may not come to any particularly general or fundamental insights into ocean circulation controls.
-In any case, the modern and future (and recent glacial past) ocean circulation states and dynamics have been picked over by 1000s of researchers, writing 100,000s of publications ... and yet still we do not necessarily fully understand modern/future ocean circulation, let along that at the time of the last glacial.
+In restricting model-based experiments and derived understanding to the modern continental configuration (and climate) in muffin, you'd be unlikely to come to any particularly deep or fundamental insights into ocean circulation controls in general.
+In any case, the modern and future (and recent glacial past) ocean circulation states and dynamics has been picked at endlessly by 1000s of researchers, writing 100,000s of publications ... and yet still we do not fully understand modern ocean circulation, let along that at the last glacial.

-A broader (or more fun) approach is to generalise the problem and consider fundamentally different configurations of ocean basins and climate.
+A better (more fun) approach is to generalise the problem and consider fundamentally different configurations of ocean basins and climate.
 This is what you will be doing.
 But first, some potted advice:

 - Try and define a hypothesis, or hypotheses, to pursue and test.
 These need only be very rough at the outset you'll likely find that you get new ideas and can either refine your original hypotheses, or come up with new ones, as you start to play with the model and see what is feasible and not feasible in terms of analysis. - Create a plan of study what sort of experiments, now many, how are they going to be analysed, how do they all fit together in addressing the overarching hypotheses?
-Again it is very likely that your plan will evolve as you go along, but try and start out with something to guide you rather than wandering randomly in model world ... - For creating and an using different worlds write down a list or make a table of the configurations to be explored, why you have chosen them, and then summarize what you are finding.
-It might be helpful to draw out on paper first the outline of the continental configurations you want, and then create these and run them.
-(Again, the details of this will very likely evolve.) - Once you have some sort of idea what are are going to do plan the experiments.
+Again it is very likely that your plan will evolve, but try and start out with something to guide you rather than wandering randomly in model world ... - For creating and an using different worlds create a list or table of the configurations to be explored, and summarize what you are finding.
+It might be helpful to plan out on paper first, some of the main continental configurations you need to create and then test in the model.
+(Again, this will evolve.) - Once you have some sort of idea what are are going to do plan the work.
 This is important because to run the model to steady state is not trivial.
-Perhaps plan on having to run the model for 5,000 years1 in order to achieve a fully spun up ocean circulation state.
-You might get away with shorter runs, but know in advance what sort of error this would induce and whether the error might be 'important' (impact your analysis and conclusions)?
-Once you have a list and know how long each model experiment might take, you can plan out when they will be run on the cluster (presumably on the queue) and when the results will be analysed.
+Perhaps plan on having to run the model for 5,000 years in order to achieve a fully spun up ocean circulation state.
+You might get away with shorter runs, but know in advance what sort of error this would induce and is it 'important'?
+Once you have a list and know how long each might take, you can plan out when they will be run on the cluster (presumably on the queue) and when the results will be analysed.
 Note that it is a virtual certainty that once you have analysed the results of the first set of experiments, you will want something different (and will then need to revise the plana and list of experiments and analysis etc.).

-Overall - scientific investigations with simplified (and relatively fast) Earth system models tend to become a somewhat iterative undertaking and can involve significant trail-and-error.
+Overall - scientific investigations with simplified (and relatively fast) Earth system models tends to become a somewhat iterative undertaking and can involve significant trail-and-error.
 (This is healthy and to be expected and even enjoyed!)
 Rarely, can you devise at the outset, a single run or set of experiments, and it turns out this is completely sufficient.
-If you do not see something you do not understand in the results of the initial model experiments, you are either God (e.g. the Spaghetti
+If you do not see something you do not understand in the results of the initial model experiments, you are either God (e.g. the Spaghetti Monster or Invisible Pink Unicorn), or not doing it properly.
+Expect to see things that interest you and lead you off on a tangent (hopefully - this is how research should be).

-1Even so, you should try running the model much longer to be confident that 5,000 years is OK (and sufficiently close to final equilibrium).
+&lt;sup>1Even so, you should try running the model much longer to be confident that 5,000 years is OK (and sufficiently close to final equilibrium).